Premature birth: the basics

 Low birth weight

-Babies can be both premature and low birth weight.
+Babies can be both premature and have low birth weight.

-Low birth weight is when babies weigh less than 2.5 kg or their weight is lower than what’s expected for their gestational age.
+Low birth weight is when a baby’s weight is much lower than what’s expected for their gestational age.

 How premature babies look